BrightonSussexUniHospitals/CancerReportingSuite/installationInstructions_SCRv19.1.md

 1. Install the functions
 1. Install the views
 1. Alter the final dynamic SQL section of the LocalConfig.uspCreateReplicaViews script to point at your replica server (in the Stored Procedures folder)
-1. Search and replace the hyperlinks in SCR_Reporting.uspSSRS_PTL to point at your SCR and SSRS servers (in the Stored Procedures folder)
-	1. Replace all instances of the string https://scr.bsuh.nhs.uk with the URL for your SCR server
-	1. Replace all instances of the string
 1. Install the stored procedures in the following order:
 	1. CancerTransactions.uspCaptureEstimatedBreach
 	1. LocalConfig.uspCreateReplicaViews